DZIQ: 2010-2020: Under the Inquirer Group

-In early 2010, The Inquirer Group acquired DWRT-AM and changed its call sign to DZIQ.
-After a series of test broadcast, it was launched on May 10, 2010 as Radyo Inquirer.
+In early 2010, the Inquirer Group of Companies acquired the frequency, as well as its owner, and changed its call letters to DZIQ.
+It was launched on May 10, 2010 online as Radyo Inquirer with a news and talk format, serving as the radio arm of the Philippine Daily Inquirer.
+It was located at the 2nd floor, Media Resources Plaza Building in Brgy.
+La Paz, Makati.
 Ciro Songco was the first station manager of Radio Inquirer during the early years.
-The station's format and content were the same as the Philippine Daily Inquirer newspaper and online version.
-On August 16, 2010, Radyo Inquirer started transmissions on terrestrial radio by switching from an old 10,000-watt transmitter in Sta.
-Maria, Bulacan (which was used by DWRT-AM then) to its newly acquired 50,000-watt AM transmitter imported from Canada (situated at Obando, Bulacan), and its official launch was on September 9, 2010.
-As Radyo Inquirer gained listenership, the Inquirer Group subsequently purchased Trans-Radio Broadcasting Corporation, making it the PDI's official broadcast arm.
+On August 16, Radyo Inquirer commenced transmissions on terrestrial radio by switching from an old 10,000-watt transmitter in Sta.
+Maria, Bulacan to its newly acquired 50,000-watt AM transmitter (imported from Canada) in Obando, Bulacan.
+It was officially launched on September 9.

-In 2013, it underwent experimenting with the use of the English language in all of the programs of the station, similar to the current format of DZRJ 810 AM: The Voice of the Philippines.
+In 2013, it underwent experimenting with the use of the English language in all of the programs of the station, similar to the current format of DZRJ 810 AM.
 The move was abandoned after about a year.